AkshayS2020git/Loan_Eligibility_Check/README.md

-# Java_Loan
+# LoanCheck

-This is a standalone Java version of the LoanCheck application using Spring Boot and Thymeleaf.
+LoanCheck is a loan eligibility predictor designed to help users evaluate their borrowing readiness clearly and efficiently.
+It combines financial and personal inputs to provide a concise recommendation and a transparent risk breakdown.

 ## Run the application